 Dates are one of the most nutrient dense dried fruits, rich in antioxidants and a great source of iron, potassium, and fiber.
 Random side note: the consumption of dates regularly during the last few weeks of pregnancy may start the process of cervical dilation.
 Interesting, right?
 (4)

-Dates are very sweet and perfect for making baked goods and no-bake sweet treats.
+Dates are sweet and a paleo option for baked goods and healthy protein balls and chewy bites.
 Ever heard of date paste?
-Date paste acts a binder for sweet treats like healthy protein balls and brownie bites.
-It’s made by soaking pitted dates in extremely hot water until soft.
-Adding dates to a food process with a few tablespoons of water and blending until you get a creamy paste!
+Date paste acts a binder made by soaking pitted dates in extremely hot water until soft.
+Once drained, add to a food processor with a few tablespoons of water and blend until you get a creamy paste!
 Use it for baking instead of sugar or in lieu of maple syrup or honey.

 Figs are great as well and can be substituted for dates in a recipe, but just know they contain less sugar than dates so the end product won’t be as sweet.